Retirement Financial Planning Rochester, NY

 Taxable Brokerage Accounts

-401(k) / 403(b) / 457(b) Follows IRS contribution limits, with catch-up provisions after 50 Pre-tax deferral or Roth Withdrawals penalty-free after 59½; 457(b) can permit earlier access post-separation High, automated saving with employer match
+401(k) / 403(b) / 457(b) Subject to annual IRS limits; catch-up allowed at age 50+ Contributions can be pre-tax or Roth Withdrawals penalty-free after 59½; 457(b) can permit earlier access post-separation Great for automatic savings and employer matching contributions

-Retirement Financial Planning and Tax Strategies in Rochester, NY
+Comprehensive Tax Planning for Retirement Financial Planning in Rochester, NY

 Since your tax picture changes over time, planning must look years ahead.
 Choosing between pre-tax and Roth options determines whether you save on taxes today or enjoy tax-free income in retirement.
 Strategic Roth conversions can be powerful in lower-income years, especially after retiring but before required minimum distributions begin.